shahata/angular-debounce/README.md

 ## Reference

-The debounce service is based on the debounce implementation in uderscorejs
+The debounce service is based on the debounce implementation in underscorejs
 * underscorejs: http://underscorejs.org/#debounce

 ## License